 Authors Type of Investigations Significance Findings Britchford et al. [30] With complete compressor stage The tendency of flow being separated along the inner wall was reduced.
-[00] k8- Pressure gradient along the inner wall for without compressor stage was found from -0.35 to +0.25 whereas, with the compressor stage, it was from -0.3 to 0.20.
-Wakes reenergized the boundary layer along the inner wall.
-The charge perpendent was significantly reduced along the - The shape parameter was significantly reduced along the inner wall from 1.65 for without compressor to 1.47 with the compressor stage.
+Pressure gradient along the inner wall for without compressor stage was found from -0.35 to +0.25 whereas, with the compressor stage, it was from -0.3 to 0.20.
+Wakes reenergized the boundary layer along the inner wall. - The shape parameter was significantly reduced along the inner wall from 1.65 for without compressor to 1.47 with the compressor stage.
 Bailey [4] With complete compressor stage Due to the rapid mixing of slower and faster fluid, the flow was less prone to separation.
 Rapid mixing increased overall total pressure loss.
 Karakasis et al. [31] With complete compressor stage In the case of the axisymmetric duct, the presence of the compressor stage increased the duct pressure loss by 54%.
 The maximum losses occurred along the inner wall.
-Non-axisymmetric duct wall profiling suppressed the strut-hub corner separation and increased duct losses only by 28%. - Non-axisymmetric wall profiling allowed designing the duct with higher $\Delta R/L$ without increasing the losses.
+Non-axisymmetric duct wall profiling suppressed the strut-hub corner separation and increased duct losses only by 28%.
+Non-axisymmetric wall profiling allowed designing the duct with higher ΔR/L without increasing the losses.